nielsberglund/nielsblogsource/_drafts/how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 #### azdata

-`azdata` is a Python command-line tool replacing `mssqlctl`.
-It enables cluster administrators to bootstrap and manages the big data cluster via REST APIs.
+`azdata` is a Python command-line tool enabling cluster administrators to bootstrap and manages the big data cluster via REST APIs.
+It replaces `mssqlctl`, which was the previous command-line tool for deploying a BDC.

-There are a couple of steps to install it:
+There are a couple of steps to install `azdata`:

 * If you have `mssqlctl` installed you need to uninstall it: